Oliver3268/Oliver3268/README.md

 ### Oliver Gladys
+I am currently a senior at the University of Pittsburgh studying Computer Science.

 <!--
 **Oliver3268/Oliver3268** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.